NexPlayer/Unity-SDK/advanced/closed-captions.md

 ## Sample code for playing Widevine content:

-Similar to the audio tracks, in order to control which closed caption track will be outputted by the player, it is necessary to declare a variable of type NexPlayerCaptionStream to store the information extracted from the manifest.
+Similar to the audio tracks, in order to control which closed caption track will be outputted by the player, it's necessary to declare a variable of type NexPlayerCaptionStream to store the information extracted from the manifest.
 This information is retrieved after the event EventPlaybackStarted.
 Also, create a public method for setting the desired closed caption track:

 ```csharp
 // variable for storing the information about the closed captions tracks present inside the manifest